GHeinzelmann/FEtool-old/README.md

 python FEtool.py -i input.in -s prep

 , or use the miniconda option shown in the previous section.
+It is possible that the ligand has left the binding site during equilibration, due to an unstable docked pose.
+In this case, the preparation is not performed for this pose, and a message appears after runnig the command above.

-Once this stage is concluded, the system is ready for the binding free energy calculation of each of the docked poses.
+Once the preparation stage is concluded, the system is ready for the binding free energy calculation of each of the docked poses.
+The same way as the equil stage, there is a folder for each pose (given that it did not unbind during equilibration), and the simulations can be run locally or in a server such as tscc.

+## Free energy calculation

+Starting from the states created in the prep stage, we can now perform the binding free energy calculations, which are located inside the ./fe folder.
+In this example we will perform both APR and DD, so the results can be directly compared using the two routes.
+Again in the program main folder, type:

+python FEtool.py -i input.in -s fe

+For each pose, a folder will be created inside ./fe/.
+For each pose, there will be three folders: PMF, restraints and DD.
+The restraints folder conatins all the simulations needed for the application/removal of restraints.
+The PMF folder contains the folders for the "pull" process of APR, calculated using umbrella sampling.
+The DD folder contains the decoupling of the ligand electrostatic/LJ interactions, both in the binding site and in bulk.